farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### Module system API

-Here is the APIs exposed by module system:
+Here are the APIs exposed by the module system:

 ```ts
 interface ModuleSystem {